sanger-pathogens/Unicycler/README.md

 Unicycler: an assembly pipeline for bacterial genomes

 Help:
   -h, --help                      Show this help message and exit --help_all                      Show a help message with all program options --version                       Show Unicycler's version number

 Input:
-  -1 SHORT1, --short1 SHORT1       FASTQ file of first short reads in each pair (required) -2 SHORT2, --short2 SHORT2       FASTQ file of second short reads in each pair (required) -s UNPAIRED, --unpaired UNPAIRED
+  -1 SHORT1, --short1 SHORT1      FASTQ file of first short reads in each pair
+  -2 SHORT2, --short2 SHORT2      FASTQ file of second short reads in each pair
+  -s UNPAIRED, --unpaired UNPAIRED
-                                   FASTQ file of unpaired short reads (optional) -l LONG, --long LONG             FASTQ or FASTA file of long reads (optional)
+                                  FASTQ file of unpaired short reads -l LONG, --long LONG            FASTQ or FASTA file of long reads

 Output:
   -o OUT, --out OUT               Output directory (required) --verbosity VERBOSITY           Level of stdout and log file information (default: 1)
                                     0 = no stdout, 1 = basic progress indicators, 2 = extra info,
                                     3 = debugging info
   --min_fasta_length MIN_FASTA_LENGTH
                                   Exclude contigs from the FASTA file which are shorter than this length (default: 100) --keep KEEP                     Level of file retention (default: 1) 0 = only keep final files: assembly (FASTA, GFA and log), 1 = also save graphs at main checkpoints, 2 = also keep SAM (enables fast rerun in different mode), 3 = keep all temp files and save all graphs (for debugging)

 Other:
   -t THREADS, --threads THREADS   Number of threads used (default: 8) --mode {conservative,normal,bold}
                                   Bridging mode (default: normal)
                                     conservative = smaller contigs, lowest misassembly rate normal = moderate contig size and misassembly rate bold = longest contigs, higher misassembly rate --min_bridge_qual MIN_BRIDGE_QUAL
                                   Do not apply bridges with a quality below this value conservative mode default: 25.0
                                     normal mode default: 10.0
                                     bold mode default: 1.0 --linear_seqs LINEAR_SEQS       The expected number of linear (i.e. non-circular) sequences in the underlying sequence (default: 0) --min_anchor_seg_len MIN_ANCHOR_SEG_LEN
                                   If set, Unicycler will not use segments shorter than this as scaffolding anchors (default: automatic threshold)

 SPAdes assembly:
   These options control the short-read SPAdes assembly at the beginning of the Unicycler pipeline.

   --spades_path SPADES_PATH       Path to the SPAdes executable (default: spades.py)
   --min_kmer_frac MIN_KMER_FRAC   Lowest k-mer size for SPAdes assembly, expressed as a fraction of
                                   the read length (default: 0.2) --max_kmer_frac MAX_KMER_FRAC   Highest k-mer size for SPAdes assembly, expressed as a fraction of the read length (default: 0.95) --kmers KMERS                   Exact k-mers to use for SPAdes assembly, comma-separated (example:
-                                   22,33,44, default: automatic)
+                                  21,51,71, default: automatic)
-  --kmer_count KMER_COUNT          Number of k-mer steps to use in SPAdes assembly (default: 10) --depth_filter DEPTH_FILTER      Filter out contigs lower than this fraction of the chromosomal
+  --kmer_count KMER_COUNT         Number of k-mer steps to use in SPAdes assembly (default: 8) --depth_filter DEPTH_FILTER     Filter out contigs lower than this fraction of the chromosomal
                                   depth, if doing so does not result in graph dead ends (default:
                                   0.25)
   --largest_component             Only keep the largest connected component of the assembly graph
-                                   (default: keep all connected components) --spades_tmp_dir SPADES_TMP_DIR  Specify SPAdes temporary directory using the SPAdes --tmp-dir option (default: make a temporary directory in the output directory)
+                                  (default: keep all connected components) --spades_options SPADES_OPTIONS
+                                  Additional options to be given to SPAdes (example: "--phred-offset 33", default: no additional options)

 miniasm+Racon assembly:
   These options control the use of miniasm and Racon to produce long-read bridges.

   --no_miniasm                    Skip miniasm+Racon bridging (default: use miniasm and Racon to
                                   produce long-read bridges)
   --racon_path RACON_PATH         Path to the Racon executable (default: racon) --existing_long_read_assembly EXISTING_LONG_READ_ASSEMBLY
                                   A pre-prepared long-read assembly for the sample in GFA or FASTA format.
 If this option is used, Unicycler will skip the miniasm/Racon steps and instead use the given assembly (default: perform long-read assembly using miniasm/Racon)

-Assembly rotation:
+Long-read alignment and bridging:
-  These options control the rotation of completed circular sequence near the end of the Unicycler pipeline.
+  These options control the use of long-read alignment to produce long-read bridges.

-  --no_rotate                      Do not rotate completed replicons to start at a standard gene
-                                   (default: completed replicons are rotated) --start_genes START_GENES        FASTA file of genes for start point of rotated replicons (default: start_genes.fasta) --start_gene_id START_GENE_ID    The minimum required BLAST percent identity for a start gene search (default: 90.0) --start_gene_cov START_GENE_COV  The minimum required BLAST percent coverage for a start gene search (default: 95.0) --makeblastdb_path MAKEBLASTDB_PATH
-                                   Path to the makeblastdb executable (default: makeblastdb) --tblastn_path TBLASTN_PATH      Path to the tblastn executable (default: tblastn)
+  --no_simple_bridges             Skip simple long-read bridging (default: use simple long-read
+                                  bridging)
+  --no_long_read_alignment        Skip long-read-alignment-based bridging (default: use long-read
+                                  alignments to produce bridges) --contamination CONTAMINATION   FASTA file of known contamination in long reads --scores SCORES                 Comma-delimited string of alignment scores: match, mismatch, gap open, gap extend (default: 3,-6,-5,-2) --low_score LOW_SCORE           Score threshold - alignments below this are considered poor (default: set threshold automatically)

 Graph cleaning:
   These options control the removal of small leftover sequences after bridging is complete.

   --min_component_size MIN_COMPONENT_SIZE
                                   Graph components smaller than this size (bp) will be removed from the final graph (default: 1000) --min_dead_end_size MIN_DEAD_END_SIZE
                                   Graph dead ends smaller than this size (bp) will be removed from the final graph (default: 1000)

-Long-read alignment:
+Assembly rotation:
-  These options control the alignment of long reads to the assembly graph.
+  These options control the rotation of completed circular sequence near the end of the Unicycler pipeline.

-  --no_long_read_alignment         Skip long-read-alignment-bases bridging (default: use long-read
-                                   alignments to produce bridges) --contamination CONTAMINATION    FASTA file of known contamination in long reads --scores SCORES                  Comma-delimited string of alignment scores: match, mismatch, gap open, gap extend (default: 3,-6,-5,-2) --low_score LOW_SCORE            Score threshold - alignments below this are considered poor (default: set threshold automatically)
+  --no_rotate                     Do not rotate completed replicons to start at a standard gene
+                                  (default: completed replicons are rotated) --start_genes START_GENES       FASTA file of genes for start point of rotated replicons (default: start_genes.fasta) --start_gene_id START_GENE_ID   The minimum required BLAST percent identity for a start gene search (default: 90.0) --start_gene_cov START_GENE_COV
+                                  The minimum required BLAST percent coverage for a start gene search (default: 95.0) --makeblastdb_path MAKEBLASTDB_PATH
+                                  Path to the makeblastdb executable (default: makeblastdb) --tblastn_path TBLASTN_PATH     Path to the tblastn executable (default: tblastn)
 ```